Call Center Management Equation – A True Story

 “That’s the word!
 THAT is management.”
 She was right.
 Knowing everything, being bossy, and correcting everyone is not what gives you power.
 True power lies with the supervisor who is respected and trusted because they are competent in their job, have high character, and are positive and motivating.

 This idea is the bedrock upon which Expivia is built.
 This experience from my 20s is something I use now with all of my supervisors, especially when they are having a rough time.
-When I see someone on the floor not performing like they should, or having issues on their team, I will ask them one question after they tell me they are “doing everything right.”
+When I see someone on the floor not performing as they should, or having issues on their team, I will ask them one question after they tell me they are “doing everything right.”

 Do your reps trust you?